sefirosweb/minecraftHawkEye/README.md

 // Get an a player entity:
 const playerEntity = bot.hawkEye.getPlayer(playername) // If emtpy return first player found
-// Auto attack every 1,2 secs to target bot.hawkEye.autoAttack(target) // You can put blockPosition, see example,
+// Auto attack every 1,2 secs to target bot.hawkEye.autoAttack(target, weapon) // You can put blockPosition, see example,
 // Stop auto attack
 bot.hawkEye.stop()
 // One Shot
-bot.hawkEye.autoAttack(target)
+bot.hawkEye.oneshot(target, weapon)

 // Get Yaw and Pitch
-bot.hawkEye.getMasterGrade(target, speed) // speed (Vec3) if optional, but this is use for calc the intersection between arrow and new target position
+bot.hawkEye.getMasterGrade(target, speed, weapon) // speed (Vec3) if optional, but this is use for calc the intersection between arrow and new target position

-// Simple one shot to Yaw and Pitch bot.hawkEye.simplyShot = function (yaw, pitch) // Pitch = Grades in radians
+// Simple one shot you need to put manually Yaw and Pitch bot.hawkEye.simplyShot = function (yaw, pitch) // Pitch = Grades in radians
 ```